browserengineering/book/book/styles.md

 With the parser debugged, the next step is applying the parsed style sheet to the web page.
 Since each CSS rule can style many elements on the page, this will require looping over all elements *and* all rules.
-When a rule applies, its property/values pairs are copied to the element's style information:
+When a rule applies, its property–value pairs are copied to the element's style information:

 ``` {.python}